ll0ruc/MOGANED/README.md

 ## Note

   In many cases, the trigger is a phrase.
 Therefore, we treat consecutive tokens which share the same predicted label as a whole trigger.
 So we don't use BIO schema for trigger word.
-This strategy comes from Exploring Pre-trained Language Models for Event Extraction and Generation(ACL 2019), Yang et al. [[paper]](https://www.aclweb.org/anthology/P19-1522.pdf)
+This strategy comes from "Exploring Pre-trained Language Models for Event Extraction and Generation" (ACL 2019), Yang et al. [[paper]](https://www.aclweb.org/anthology/P19-1522.pdf)

 ## Reference